GGC-Health • Wellness

-Elie Losleben leads technology projects that span more than a dozen emerging economies in Africa, Asia and Latin America, aimed at lifting vulnerable populations out of poverty.
+Elie Losleben Calhoun leads technology projects that span more than a dozen emerging economies in Africa, Asia and Latin America, aimed at lifting vulnerable populations out of poverty.
 Her company, Code Innovation, has been funded to do this work by UNICEF, the UK Department of International Development and the Bill & Melinda Gates Foundation.
 She consults for governments and the social sector on how to strengthen systems using exponential technologies.

 Elie was raised in India, Kenya and Egypt and has a unique perspective on the changes exponential technologies are bringing to emerging and developing economies.
 With over two decades of experience living and working across Africa and the Middle East, including time in Senegal and post-conflict Liberia, Elie’s expertise is in using technology for impact and entrepreneurship.

 Elie has a BA from the American University in Cairo and a Masters of Public Health from Johns Hopkins University.
 Elie also applies the latest research to create cutting-edge leadership development programs and wellness workshops around the world for corporate leaders, changemakers and entrepreneurs.
 She is a regular contributor to Singularity University’s Executive Program and the Global Solutions Program.